 Electric stoves are great for small households, as they’re easy to control.
 The burners can even be turned on and off with a smartphone.
-Depending on the type of burner, they can require anywhere from 40-60 amps and 2000-4000 watts of current.
+Depending on the type of burner, they can require anywhere from 40-60 amps and 6000-12000 watts of power.
 When using an electric stove, it’s recommended that you use a twin-pole circuit breaker with a 50-amp capacity.

 The electric stoves usually draw between 30 and 60 amps.
 They need their own circuit breaker since the power from the stoves is much higher than that of other appliances.
 However, some models may be extra-featured and draw up to 60 amps.
 As a result, a 20-amp breaker may not be able to handle the power.
 If you have a 50-amp circuit breaker, your electric stove should be safe.

 How Many Amperes Does a Kitchen Stove Use?